 Bonner never got to show Gary Kubiak and the 2013 coaching staff what he can do on a football field because of a pulled hamstring.
 Bonner missed almost all of his first preseason and was also placed on season ending IR before the season began.
 Bonner looked solid during OTAs and minicamp last month and will be fighting for the slot receiver spot in training camp.

 Jones showed promise in the Texans final preseason game in Dallas, but was cut shortly after.
 The day after being released by the Texans, Tampa Bay picked up Jones and released him after their first game.
-New England scooped up Jones shortly after and the former MAC Defensive Player of the Year went on to start 11 games record six sacks as a defensive tackle.
+New England scooped up Jones shortly after and the former MAC Defensive Player of the Year went on to start 11 games and record six sacks as a defensive tackle.

 Griffin was a pleasant surprise for the Texans last season.
 After Owen Daniels was lost for the season after just five games, Griffin stepped in as the Texans' No. 2 tight end.
 The UConn product played in 15 games and started eight.
 He finished with 19 catches for 244 yards and a touchdown last season.